Divorce Lawyers Sydney

-When you get divorced, some parts of your can become void.
-For example, any gifts you have made to your former spouse or any appointment of them as an executor, trustee or guardian will no longer be valid.
+When you get divorced, some parts of your will can become void.
+For example, any gifts you have made to your former spouse or any appointment of them as an executor, trustee or as guardian of children will no longer be valid.
 If you are unsure about how your divorce will affect your will, our estate team can assist you in guiding you through this process and updating your will where necessary.

-How long does the process take?
+How long does the divorce process take?

 The process takes at least 5 months and depends on where your case falls in the ‘queue of cases’.
-Your Application may take longer to process if one party is residing overseas, there are not adequate parenting arrangements in place for the children or the circumstances of your separation are ‘unclear’.
+Your Application may take longer to process if one party is residing overseas, or if there are not adequate parenting arrangements in place for the children or the circumstances of your separation are ‘unclear’.

 How long do we have to be separated?

 Our standard fee starts at $1,000 plus the Court’s government lodgement fee (currently $910).
 If for example, you have a Marriage Certificate in another language, can’t find the other spouse to inform them of the hearing date of a divorce or have been separated under one roof, our fees might be higher.
 We will tell you at our first conference with you what our fees will likely be.